cosmic-code05/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
-A collection of machine learning projects built using Python, scikit-learn, real-world datasets and more

 # Machine Learning Projects

 A collection of machine learning projects built to practice and apply concepts such as data preprocessing, exploratory data analysis, classification, prediction, and computer vision.